aurovrata/cf7-polylang/README.txt

 == Description ==
 This plugin allows multilingual contact form 7 management using the polylang plugin.
 Both Polylang and Contact Form 7 need to be installed prior to installing this plugin.
 Works with miltisite installations too.

+Please follow the [Installation](https://wordpress.org/plugins/cf7-polylang/installation/) instructions carefully, especially the part about saving your Polylang settings after you have activated this plugin.

 == Installation ==